 jvmArgs = ['-XstartOnFirstThread']

-Another viable approach for outside of your development environment is to just programatically restart the JVM if the argument is not present (see here for a simple example).
-Alternatively, if you want to deploy your game by packaging a JRE with it (which is the recommended way to distribute your game), jpackage or packr allow you to set the JVM arguments.
+A third option, especially viable for outside of your development environment, is to just programatically restart the JVM if the argument is not present (see here for a simple example).

 Are there any other things I need to be aware of?